Skive railway station: Architecture

 The original station building was designed by the Danish architect Niels Peder Christian Holsøe.
 It was replaced by the second station building in 1888, and torn down at the start of the 20th century.

-The third and current station building was designed by the Danish architect Ole Ejnar Bonding.
+The third and current station building was designed by the Danish architect Ole Ejnar Bonding in his capacity of head architect of the Danish State Railways from 1958 to 1979.
+It is in the same uncompromising modernist architectural style as Bonding's other station buildings in Kalundborg, Nykøbing Falster, Vojens, Brønderslev, Rødekro, Holbæk, Svanemøllen and Herning.

 Operations

-The train services are operated by the railway companies Arriva and DSB.
-The station offers direct InterCity services to Copenhagen and Struer operated by DSB, and regional train services to Aarhus and Struer operated by Arriva.
+The train services are operated by the private public transport operating company GoCollective.
+The station offers direct regional train services to Aarhus and Struer.